clubedaentrega/api-lift/README.md

 This module uses `express` internally to create the router object.
 To avoid compatibility problems, it's adviced to use the same lib this module is using.
 This is exported as `require('api-lift').express`

-The parameter `body` given to `onsuccess` and `onfailure` has any property that contains 'session', 'password', 'serial' or 'token' in its name (case-insensitive) removed (even in deep objects and arrays).
+The parameter `body` given to `onsuccess` and `onfailure` have had any property that contains 'session', 'password', 'serial' or 'token' in its name (case-insensitive) removed (even in deep objects and arrays).
 This is meant to make it log-safe.

 ## Versioning
 This module aims to make endpoint versioning very simple, pragmatic and source-control friendly.
 The system only cares about backwards-incompatible changes, that is, MAJOR changes (as defined by [semantic versioning](http://semver.org/)).